koraa/decryption-despite-errors/decryption-despite-errors.md

 ### Constant time rotation

 Constant time bitwise rotation within the architecture's word size is a standard operation in most cryptographic implementation libraries.
-It's efficient implementation on real hardware is out of scope for this paper.
-If constant time rotation is not supported (e.g. because the rotation distance is large), constant time rotation by a variable amount can be implemented as the sum of multiple rotations by a fixed amount and masking the fixed distance rotations according to the key.
+Its efficient implementation on real hardware is out of scope for this paper.
+In some situations, constant time rotation by a variable distance may not be supported; possibly because the rotation distance is large.
+In these cases, it can be implemented as the sum of a number of fixed distance rotations by a power of two.
+Rotations that are not needed are masked.
 Rotating the elements of an array by a fixed amount without side channel can be accomplished with standard techniques.

 ### Correctness argument